mknxdev/jperf/README.md

 ## Public API

-Here is the full list of the public properties and methods exposed by the jTester instance.
+Here is the full list of the public properties and methods exposed by the JPerf instance.

 ### Methods